Certification as a Tool for Measuring Tourism Impacts and Continuous Improvement of Sustainability Performance

 So in addition to (and after) achieving a certain certification label, how should a tourism organization keep the momentum going for continuous improvement in sustainability practices?

-- Apply for awards.
+• Apply for awards.
 Regardless of the outcome, participating in award programs can be a rewarding experience that allows you to reflect on your current sustainability practices and assess where you’d like to improve.
-If you do win, whether it’s an international award program - such as the Tourism for Tomorrow Awards, Sustainable Destinations Top 100 - or a local program, that will of course offer additional marketing benefits to help spread the word about your sustainability achievements to an even wider audience.
+If you do win, whether it’s an international award or a local program, that will of course offer additional marketing benefits to help spread the word about your sustainability achievements to an even wider audience.